 - Install the companion app (available free in the Apple App Store and Google Play for iOS 14+ and Android 8.1+).

-- Push the two halves of the BP1 together and fold out the support arms.
+- Separate the two halves of the BP1, align the pins, and press the halves together.

 - Place the BP1 on a flat surface next to your scale and adjust the handle support height until the adjuster surface (not the ball) just touches the scale platform.